DataQuantaPM/Is_High_Shipping_Cost_Driving_Profit_Decline_Across_Regions_-/README.md

 4️⃣ Premium shipping modes significantly increase cost per order without delivering proportional profit uplift.

-5️⃣ Overuse of Same Day and First Class shipping particularly in Guatemala emerges as a primary driver of margin erosion.
+5️⃣ Overuse of Same Day and First Class shipping particularly in Guatemala and Ukraine emerges as a primary driver of margin erosion.

 6️⃣ Unit-level profitability analysis confirms that Same Day shipping is economically unsustainable in low-margin markets.